Terms and Conditions – ESoWC 2021

 1. Each Participant warrants that their proposals have been created by them and are free from rights of third parties.

-4. For the Participant’s pre-existing intellectual property rights or rights that the Participant may have developed or acquired independently of the performance of his obligations, the Participant grants ECMWF a free, non-exclusive, irrevocable, worldwide, transferable, sub-licensable and perpetual license to use all such intellectual property rights as are necessary for the use of the Deliverables, including for their maintenance, modification, and replacement by or on behalf of ECMWF.
+4. For the Participant’s pre-existing intellectual property rights or rights that the Participant may have developed or acquired independently of the performance of his/her obligations, the Participant grants ECMWF a free, non-exclusive, irrevocable, worldwide, transferable, sub-licensable and perpetual license to use all such intellectual property rights as are necessary for the use of the Deliverables, including for their maintenance, modification, and replacement by or on behalf of ECMWF.
+For Copernicus funded challenges, this license is granted as well to the European Commission.
 The Participant warrants to be entitled to grant such licenses.

 ARTICLE 6 – STIPEND PAYMENT

 After the Coding Period, ECMWF will undertake acceptance testing of the Deliverables to check them against the Proposals to assess their overall functionality.
-Upon acceptance, Trust-IT Services Ltd will, on behalf of ECMWF, pay the Stipend as a one-off money transfer into a personal account as communicated by the selected Participants no later than 15 December 2020.
+Upon acceptance, COMMpla Srl will, on behalf of ECMWF, pay the Stipend as a one-off money transfer into a personal account as communicated by the selected Participants no later than 15 December 2021.
 Any fees charged by the Participant’s bank are borne by the Participant.
-If no proper bank account is communicated, ECMWF will hold the Stipend as a fiduciary until the account is properly named.
+If no proper bank account is communicated, COMMpla Srl will hold the Stipend as a fiduciary until the account is properly named.
 If the amount cannot be paid within twelve months, it is considered as forfeited.
 No interest will be paid.

 ARTICLE 7 – COMPENSATION